JinqingZhengTju/DFGOVD/README.md

 *   **Complete DFGOVD Dataset:** **Not yet included** in this repo.
 Planned for future release under CC BY-NC-SA 4.0.
 Currently available by request.

 ### ⚠️ Important Notes
-1. The **definitive and legally-binding** document covering all components, terms, and future plans is the **[LICENSE.md](./LICENSE.md)** file.
-Please review it.
-2. The licenses for code and data are **separate and independent**.
+1. The licenses for code and data are **separate and independent**.
-3. For inquiries or to request the complete dataset, please contact: jinqingzheng@tju.edu.cn.
+2. For inquiries or to request the complete dataset, please contact: jinqingzheng@tju.edu.cn.